badetitou/badetitou.github.io/_posts/2017-08-21-SmartTest.md

 Once you install SmartTest, it is auto-activated (it can take a few seconds, but you will not notice them).

-You can disable this way of utilisation in the setting.
+You can disable this way of utilization in the setting.
 To do that, you only have to toggle the corresponding button in the settings.

 {% include image.html